DevMountain/react-1-afternoon/README.md

 # Project Summary

-In this project we will take a look at a react application created using `create-react-app`.
-The layout has already been created for us but none of the functionality works.
+In this project we will create a react application that solves computer science toy problems and showcases them in a feed.
+The file structure has already been created for us but none of the functionality works.
 At the end of this project you should have an understanding of the following topics:

 * Components
 * State
-* Props
 * Import / Export
 * .gitignore
 * NPM install